 - Put the crumble ingredients in a food processor and pulse about 25 times, or until it resembles coarse crumbs.
 Pour it into a bowl, add the vanilla paste, and work it in with your fingers, I like to create some clumps in the mixture with my fingers by pressing it together to get a coarser crumble texture.

-- Whisk together the sugar and flour for the filling in a large bowl.
+- Whisk together the sugar, flour, and cornstarch for the filling in a large bowl.
 Add the fruit and toss to get it all coated with the flour sugar mixture.

 - Transfer your frozen pie crust to one of your own pie plates if you like.
 Fill the frozen pie crust with the fruit filling.
 Top with the crumble topping.